andrewjamesford/andrewford-co-nz-11ty/content/articles/lastfm-widget-netlify-functions/index.md

 loadData();
 ```

 You can see in my layout here I have the basic structure of the widget with display none to hide it until the content has been loaded.
-Each of the IDs are targeted in the JavaScript with document to get element by ID, or for style being set to display grid once loaded.
+Each of the IDs is targeted in the JavaScript with `document.getElementByID`, or for style being set to display grid once loaded.

 ```html
 <div id="lastFM" class="lastfm-widget" style="display:none">